 The following procedure is used for measuring fluid loss control at ambient temperatures:

-- Place a rubber gasket on top of the filter paper, engage the pins on the cylindrical body of the mud chamber with the slots in the base of the chamber and twist firmly to lock the assembly together.
+- Place a rubber gasket on top of the filter paper, engage the pins on the cylindrical body of the mud chamber with the slots in the base, and twist firmly to lock the assembly together.

-- Fill the mud chamber with mud, keeping the air gap at the top to a minimum.
+- Fill the mud chamber with mud, keeping the air gap at the top minimum.

-- Place the mud chamber in the filter press frame, check that the rubber gasket is seated correctly in the mud chamber lid and place over the cylindrical body of the mud chamber.
+- Place the mud chamber in the filter press frame, check that the rubber gasket is seated correctly in the mud chamber lid, and place it over the cylindrical body of the mud chamber.

 - Turn the screw in the filter press frame to lock and seal the lid firmly down on the mud chamber.